-\question{2. \qtwo} The platform has a clear economic incentive to protect their exclusive products that are bundled or complementary to their main devices.
+\question{2. \qtwo} The platform has a clear economic incentive to protect their exclusive products that are bundled with or complementary to their main devices.
 Preventing third-party developers from offering the full functionality available on Apple's own products reduces the value of those other products and puts theirs at an advantage, i.e., self-preferencing.
 Supporting interoperation would require security engineering in concert with third parties.
-These incentives coalesce into significant motivation for a platform to keep systems closed.
+These incentives may coalesce into significant motivation for a platform to keep systems closed.

 \question{3. \qthree} Not only must the platform build secure APIs or other means of access for third-party developers, but many of these APIs may need to be bespoke for specific uses.
 This could be a significant engineering task.
-The platform can vet all proposals for interoperation; this enables them to enforce security standards, and keep tabs on what third-party developers are trying to do.
-Interoperation in hybrid cases is likely to be subject to more scrutiny from the platform in control than in vetting cases, and to require more coordination between the platform and third parties.
+The platform can vet all proposals for interoperation; this enables them to enforce security standards, and keep tabs on what third-party developers are doing.
+Given the previously exclusive nature of the functionality being opened up, interoperation in hybrid cases may be subject to more scrutiny from the platform in control than in vetting cases, and may require more coordination between the platform and third parties.
 Although perhaps costly, this may make for better, more secure products.